apache/skywalking-website/docs/README.md

 news:
   title: Events & News
   content:
+  - header: Welcome Wei Hua as new committer
+    content: Based on his continuous contributions, Wei Hua (a.k.a [alonelaval](https://github.com/alonelaval)) has been voted as a new committer.
+    time: Aug.
+1st, 2020
   - header: SkyWalking 8.1.0 is released
     content: Support Kafka as an optional trace, JVM metrics, profiling snapshots and meter system data transport layer.
 Support Meter system, including the native metrics APIs and the Spring Sleuth adoption.
     time: Aug.
 3rd, 2020